 How To Winterize Your Home

 How to winterize your home.
-A house may last for generations, but its parts and systems won't last a lifetime without regular attention.
-A roof can spring a leak, or a furnace can fail on a frigid winter night.
+A house may last for generations, but its parts and systems will only last a lifetime with regular attention.

-For those reasons and more don't wait until the first storm to winterize your home.
 The few hours spent checking your home's major systems and surfaces and making any needed repairs could save you a bundle on expensive and inconvenient emergency repairs later.
+Here's how to winterize your home.
+Let's start at the top.

 How To Winterize Your Home - Roof Patrol